Our Mission

 3. Personal essay: An essay about your research and clinical interests and faculty you may be interested in working with while enrolled in our program.

-4. Content training: Information about career and research experiences may be highlighted on the CV and personal statement and are often described in an applicant’s letters of recommendation.
+4. Content training: Information about career and research experiences should be highlighted on the CV and personal statement and are often described in an applicant’s letters of recommendation.

 At UCF, the applicant’s fit with the goals of the program are a critical component.
 It is very rare that an application is positively distinguished on all four of the areas described above.
 To be considered for admission, the program requires having some hands-on research experience outside of a course (e.g., as a research assistant/coordinator) preferably in a topic area which overlaps one of our faculty members who you would like to work with on research.
-In your essay, you are encouraged to highlight that experience in relation to what you’d like to conduct research on if accepted to our program.
-Previous experience working in behavioral health settings or with individuals with mental illness is also a helpful, but not required, experience to highlight.
+In your essay, you need to highlight that experience in relation to what you’d like to conduct research on if accepted to our program, along with which faculty mentor(s) you’d like to work with for research.

 Apply Now Student Admissions, Outcomes, and Other Data